charlax/professional-programming/README.md

 #### Python

-For Python feel free to checkout my [professional Python education repository](https://github.com/charlax/python-education).
+For Python check out my [professional Python education repository](https://github.com/charlax/python-education).

 #### JavaScript

+In this repository: check [./training/front-end/](./training/front-end/)

 JavaScript is such a pervasive language that it's almost required learning.